Course Syllabus

 As this is a largely informal group, there will be a grace period within the first five minutes and last five minutes of class.
 Time missed beyond these periods will be factored into attendance as partial, rounded up to the nearest 15 minutes.

-All class members including students are expected to treat others in an inclusive manner.
+All class members including students are expected to treat others in a respectful manner.
 We do not tolerate exclusionary or disrespectful behavior, including gatekeeping, dog whistles, or other indirect forms of disparagement on the basis of identity or area of study.
 Exclusionary behavior commits harm on the community and bolsters the well-being and academic performance of some at the cost of others.
 Exclusionary behavior will be considered a course policy academic integrity infraction.

 Examples: